-Hypersensitivity to the active substance or to any of the excipients.
+Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 4.4 Special warnings and precautions for use

 Effect of smoking cessation

 Physiological changes resulting from smoking cessation, with or without treatment with CHAMPIX, may alter the pharmacokinetics or pharmacodynamics of some medicinal products, for which dosage adjustment may be necessary (examples include theophylline, warfarin and insulin).
 As smoking induces CYP1A2, smoking cessation may result in an increase of plasma levels of CYP1A2 substrates.